Debit and credit – where money goes and where it comes from (0)

 Sales entry

-The entrepreneur deposits the cash into a bank account (money comes from the cash register and goes to the bank account).
+The entrepreneur deposits the cash into the company’s bank account (money comes from the cash register and goes into the bank account).

 Cash deposit into a bank account entry